MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/migrate-best-practices-costs.md

 Due to years of software investment in systems such as Windows Server and SQL Server, Microsoft is in a unique position to offer customers value in the cloud, with substantial discounts that other cloud providers can't necessarily provide.

 An integrated Microsoft on-premises/Azure product portfolio generates competitive and cost advantages.
-If you currently have an operating system or other software licensing through Software Assurance (sa), you can take those licenses with you to the cloud for with Azure Hybrid Benefit.
+If you currently have an operating system or other software licensing through Software Assurance (SA), you can take those licenses with you to the cloud for with Azure Hybrid Benefit.

 **Learn more:**